Christmas sale ad for Miller Mobility: 10% off everything, December 16-23. Features a lift chair and scooter.

 STAIRLIFTS FOR VETS

 We at Miller Mobility Products are committed to provide an affordable stairlift solution to help WI Veterans navigate their homes safely.
-We remain dedicated to delivering equipment that empowers our veterans with the freedom they deserve, and strive to make meaningful difference in the lives of our veterans.
-Click here for more details on how veterans can access a local grant and GoFundMe intake form.
+We remain dedicated to delivering equipment that empowers our veterans with the freedom they deserve, and strive to make meaningful differences in the lives of our veterans.
+Learn how veterans can save on mobility products.